Wiz-IO/BulgarINO/README.md

 And one of the first mass SBCs was the BeagleBoard ( 2008 )<br>

 # What is missing and how it needs to be in order to be:<br> **CHEAP and EASY, therefore MASS**<br>
-How to scale complex technology: Make it easy and accessible !!!

 ## HARDWARE